timtim17/1294-android/README.md

 2. Install (at least) API Level 21 and some of the build tools, as well as probably the USB Driver.
   - I have no idea exactly what you'll need, but you'll probably need some of the top packages, API level 21 as that's what I'm curently building against, and maybe some of the packages in the `Extras` bundle at the bottom of the SDK Manager.
 3. Install

-  a.
-Either click the run button in Android Studio to push a _"debug"_ build of the app, or...
+  - Either click the run button in Android Studio to push a _"debug"_ build of the app, or...

-  b. build your own APK under the build menu with your own keystore.
+  - build your own APK under the build menu with your own keystore.
 4. Make sure to take a look at **Things to Note** below.

 _(I'll be adding a better guide at a later date.)_